dannwaneri/Penuelnwaneri/README.md

 I once wrote a great program.
 It printed "hello world" to the console.
 Ever since then, my code has been getting progressively better.Every night when I go to bed, I calculate exactly how long it will be till I’m writing code again.

-I value learning from others, genuine connections and hearing about other people's passions and how I can possibly help.
+I value learning from others, genuine connections and hearing about other people's passion and how I can possibly help.
 Two of my favorite Programming books are You Don't Know JS: Scope & Closures  by Kyle Simpson and  Speaking JavaScript: An In-Depth Guide for Programmers by Axel Rauschmayer.